cheungbx/micropython-SHT-20-sensor-LED-MQTT-for-ESP8266/README.md

 # micropython-SHT-20-sensor-LED-MQTT-for-ESP8266
 This is a micropython program written for ESP8266 Node MCU D1 mini to read SHT 20 temperature and humidity sensor and BH1750fvi lux meter. and post to MQTT broker.
 Then receive on/off command from MQTT server to control LEDs.

-The result is also displayed on the OLED i2C SSD1306
+* The result is also displayed on the OLED i2C SSD1306

+* press LEFT button to exit the program.

-All OLED displya and sensors are connected using a single i2C interface.
+* All OLED displya and sensors are connected using a single i2C interface.

 * Here are the pin layouts
 * led = Pin(14, Pin.OUT)